pov/jquery-dbtext-tools/README.md

 Adds a number of links to the search results page in DB/Textworks.
 Currently you can add a permalink and/or an RSS link for the search.

-Released under the MIT licence
+Licensed under the MIT license: http://www.opensource.org/licenses/mit-license.php